 Regional planning in the MD of Foothills had not been at the forefront since the dissolution of the Calgary Regional Planning Commission by the Province in 1995.
-However the focus on regional planning has re-emerged with the Provincial Land Use Framework and the initiation of the Calgary Metropolitan Plan and subsequently the South Saskatchewan Regional Plan.
+However, over the past several years the focus on regional planning re-emerged with the Provincial Land Use Framework and the development of the South Saskatchewan Regional Plan and the Calgary Metropolitan Plan.

 To view a copy of the Provincial Land Use Framework click here.

 For more information on the Calgary Metropolitan Region Board click here.

 The South Saskatchewan Regional Plan (SSRP) was approved on July 23, 2014, and became effective on September 1, 2014.
 Like the other regional plans.
 According to the Government of Alberta:

 "The SSRP establishes a long-term vision for the South Saskatchewan Region and aligns provincial policies at the regional level to balance Alberta's economic, environmental and social goals.
 The regional plan also includes strategies for responsible energy development, sustainable farming and ranching, forest management, and nature-based tourism."